sueszli/notionSnapshot/docs/CONTRIBUTING.md

 -   [ ] make using it more convenient by writing a "github actions" script to automatically scrape and deploy pages after entering an url

--   [ ] experiment alternative backup methods such as styling the exports from the notion app themselves: https://gist.github.com/aboutdavid/35402fb563d0420a6430392bee98ab18

 <br><br><br>

 # blocks supported by the current version